Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

 #### Here the files are back to the previous changes done earlier.

 ## **Restoring a Deleted File**
-#### You can restore a file which was accidently deleted with the help of restore command.
+#### You can restore a file that was accidentally deleted with the help of the restore command.

 ```
 PS C:\Users\Admin\Workspace\Git_Github> git status